babelouest/glewlwyd/docs/INSTALL.md

 docker run --rm -it -p 4593:4593 babelouest/glewlwyd
 ```

+User: `admin`
+Password : `password`

-This image uses a sqlite3 database hosted inside the docker instance, so all data will be lost when the docker instance will be stopped.
+This image configuration uses a sqlite3 database hosted inside the docker instance, so all data will be lost when the docker instance will be stopped.
 In this instance, both configuration files `glewlwyd.conf` (backend) and `config.json` (frontend) are stored in `/etc/glewlwyd`.

 You can overwrite the configuration files `glewlwyd.conf` and `config.json` by mounting a volume on `/etc/glewlwyd` when you run the docker image.
 Point this volume to a local directory on the host.